Commencement 2013: The Last Day, the First Day

 The MacInnes Student Ice Arena is a bit chilly, even without the ice.
 The podium is set up near what is usually the Huskies goal, the ceiling high overhead, the scoreboard unlit.

 Brenda Rudiger, director of Alumni Relations, isn’t nervous.
 Unlike everyone else at the podium today, she is not in a cap and gown.
 Every year, she signals the unofficial start to Commencement with her announcement to turn off mobile phones and other announcements.
 Her work is done in less than 60 seconds, and she’s off to the Multi-Purpose Room.
 There are preparations to make for the celebration after the ceremony, welcoming new alumni to the family of Tech graduates.

 Mari Buche, university marshal and associate professor of management information systems in the School of Business and Economics, leads the proceedings, guiding first the graduate, then the undergraduate students down the aisle.
 Then the podium dignitaries make their way to the stage.

-President Mroz’s speech is short and to the point, expressing his thanks to the Board of Control for attending and the families and friends of graduates who have made the trek (mostly) north.
+President Mroz’s speech is short and to the point, expressing his thanks to the Board of Trustees for attending and the families and friends of graduates who have made the trek (mostly) north.
 He recounts the tales of what alumni have accomplished, and also what today’s graduates have achieved.
 It’s a chance to appreciate just how many paths the Huskies family has walked.